ysraell/random-forest-mc/README.md

 |  6 |        1 | male   |    34 |       0 |     26 | Q          |          1 |   0.5625 |   0.4375 |        1 |

-You can see three new columns: in this case, you see one column (with the probabilities) for each target value (so if you have `n` different target values, you'll have `n` columns), and the lat one named `row_id` linking all predicted ones to the first row (the original row with the missing value).
+You can see three new columns: in this case, you see one column (with the probabilities) for each target value (so if you have `n` different target values, you'll have `n` columns), and the last one named `row_id` linking all predicted ones to the first row (the original row with the missing value).
+Observations:
+- For the first row (`row_id = 0`) we have the highest propability (`0.9375`) when `sex = female`.
+We can predict this value as the best prediction for this missing value.
+Or, if we know the target (a truth value for the target), we can choose the value with the highest probability that match with the correct target value.
+The same is not possible to do with the second row (`row_id = 1`), doesn't matter which value predicted, the final probilities will be the same.
-Obs: let the target column is optionally.
+- Let the target column is optionally.

 -------
 ### Notes: